What is the Athena SWAN Charter?

 - Science cannot reach its full potential unless it can benefit from the talents of the whole population, and until women and men can benefit equally from the opportunities it affords.

-The School of Mathematics & Physics was awarded a SWAN Silver Award in 2016 to recognize and celebrate good employment practice for women working in Science, Engineering and Technology (SET) in higher education and research.
-The School's submission was coordinated by a team of 27 people and the award was formally presented to the former School SWAN Champion, Dr Chris Watson.
+The School of Mathematics & Physics has recently been awarded the renewal of the Athena SWAN Silver Award until 2025 to recognise and celebrate good employment practice for women working in Science, Engineering and Technology (SET) in higher education and research.
+The School's submission was prepared by the School's Self-Assessment Team comprising 30 students and staff and coordinated by the Co-Chairs of the Gender Equality Committee, Dr Miryam Arredondo-Arechavala and Dr Gabriele De Chiara.

-Find out more about Athena Swan Charter on the Equality Challenge Unit's website
+Find out more about the Athena SWAN Charter on the Equality Challenge Unit's website